What is a Futures Contract?

 Speculators are independent traders and investors.
-Some will be trading using their own money, and some will be trading on behalf of personal clients or brokerage firms.
-Speculators will trade futures contracts just like they would trade stocks or bonds.
+Some will be trading using their own money, and some will be trading on behalf of clients or brokerage firms.
+Speculators trade futures contracts just as they would trade stocks or bonds.

 There are a few advantages that futures contracts have over other investments such as stocks and bonds:

 - There is greater volatility within the futures market.
 On average, futures prices tend to change faster than stock or bond prices.
 Although this also means greater risk, it provides traders with more opportunities to profit from short-term price fluctuations in the futures markets.

 - Futures are highly leveraged investments.
-The trade only needs to put up 10%-15% of the value of the underlying asset as margin, but he can ride the full value of the contract as the price moves up and down.
+The trader typically only needs to put up 10%-15% of the value of the underlying asset as margin, but he can ride the full value of the contract as the price moves up and down.
 Thus, he can do more trading (trade larger amounts) with less money.

 - Futures are harder to trade on insider information.
-That’s because normally there is no such thing as insider information on whether or any other factors affecting commodities.
+That’s because normally there is no such thing as insider information on the weather or other factors affecting commodity prices.

 - Commission charges on futures trades are small relative to other investments.

 - Commodity markets are very liquid.
 Transactions can be completed quickly, decreasing the chances of market movement between decision and execution.

 In practice, a clearing house is used to facilitate futures (and all derivative) transactions by being on the other side of all trades.
-A clearinghouse is a financial institution formed specifically to facilitate all derivative transactions.
+A clearing house is a financial institution formed specifically to facilitate derivative transactions.

 When two parties enter into a futures contract, they are not entering into a contract with each other.
 Instead, both parties are entering into a contract with the clearing house.
 The clearing house acts as a guarantor by assuming the credit risk of transactions.
 However, the clearing house will not take on the market risk.
 Thus, gains and losses will be transferred to and from the clearing house to the parties accounts on a daily basis.

 A Final Word